roobscoob/among-us-protocol/01_packet_structure/07_the_different_types_of_ids.md

 # The Different Types of IDs

-Every [`InnerNetObject`](../05_innernetobject_types/README.md) that can be spawned has two IDs associated with it: and owner ID and a net ID.
+Every [`InnerNetObject`](../05_innernetobject_types/README.md) that can be spawned has two IDs associated with it: an owner ID and a net ID.

 ### Owner ID / Client ID